 Dr. Melanie McConnell

-Director, Registered Psychologist
+Director, Licensed Psychologist

 In addition to her clinical practice, Dr. McConnell teaches for the UBC Child and Adolescent Psychiatry Residency Training Program, mentors and supervises early-career clinicians in the practice of psychology, and provides workshops for community agencies, schools, and other organizations.